stagingserver8/mikechoj/content/about/index.md

 I am writing to share my thoughts and thought processes, to keep a personal notebook of my thoughts, and to offer insights and questions that may benefit others in the future.
 Interestingly (and curiously!) enough, many of my ideas emerge or develop while I am engaged in the act of writing.

 What am I writing about?
-A wide range of topics, but primarily centered around investor relations, investing, fintech, capital markets or whatever I find interesting and fascinating at the time that I want to gain a deeper understanding of.
+A wide range of topics, but primarily centered around the capital markets, investor relations, investing, fintech, capital markets or whatever I find interesting and fascinating at the time that I want to gain a deeper understanding of.

 Significantly, the main line of my inquiry in those areas lies in envisioning the future and examining what it may look like.